Skip to content

 But Shepheard was not the sole owner of the hotel.
 He co-owned it with Mr Hill, Muhammad Ali‘s head coachman—this can give you an insight into how well-paid foreign people in Egypt were at the time.

-Unlike the insanely encyclopaedic Description of Egypt that was completed 11 years before the hotel was established, there is no documentation of what Shepheard’s Hotel looked like or how big it was back in the mid-19th.
+Unlike the insanely encyclopaedic Description of Egypt, which was completed 11 years before the hotel was established, there is no documentation of what Shepheard’s Hotel looked like or how big it was in the mid-19th century.

-In 1845, Mr Hill withdrew himself as a co-owner of the hotel, leaving Shepheard to become the only possessor.
-Six years later, Shepheard himself sold the hotel to Philip Zech, a hotel owner from Bavaria, and went back to England to spend his retirement years.
+In 1845, Mr Hill withdrew as a co-owner of the hotel, leaving Shepheard to become its only possessor.
+Six years later, Shepheard sold the hotel to Philip Zech, a hotel owner from Bavaria, and returned to England to spend his retirement years.

 Renovations

 By the end of the 19th century, the European-styled downtown Cairo was already built around the same area where Shepheard’s Hotel stood.
-Compared to the modern city designed by the most skilful French architects, the hotel looked pretty outdated.
+The hotel looked outdated compared to the modern city designed by the most skilful French architects.

 As a result, Zech decided to wreck the hotel and build a brand new one instead, with a more modern design and a much larger size.
 So, he hired a young German architect called Johann Adam Rennebaum for that very purpose, who did a great job in turning Shepheard’s Hotel into an architectural masterpiece.

-The construction work ended in 1891, but Zech was way too clever to let the hotel go outdated again.
+Construction ended in 1891, but Zech was too clever to let the hotel become outdated again.
 So, renovations continued in the following years until 1927.

 The new Shepheard’s Hotel was expanded several times.
-More wings with more and more lavish rooms with beautiful stained glass and stunning Persian carpets were added.
-The gardens were enlarged, and the terrace was turned into a unique forum for well-educated people and famous personalities.
+More wings with lavish rooms, beautiful stained glass, and stunning Persian carpets were added.
+The gardens were enlarged, and the terrace became a unique forum for well-educated people and famous personalities.

 The service was excellent, as described by many residents.
 The food was also reportedly fantastic, of a high-quality and terrific taste like that served in leading European hotels.

-Shepheard’s Hotel was also known for its ‘long bar’, which was not long at all.
+Shepheard’s Hotel was also known for its ‘long bar’, which was not long.
 Instead, it was described this way thanks to the long line of residents who stood every night in front of the bar waiting for a drink to loosen up.

 When Zech died, his daughter and her husband became the new hotel owners.
-But they sold it in 1896 to Egyptian Hotels Ltd, which was, in fact, a British company.
+However, they sold the hotel in 1896 to Egyptian Hotels Ltd, which was, in fact, a British company.
 This company later leased the hotel to the Compagnie Internationale des Grands Hôtels to operate it.

 Shepheard's Hotel: How Modern Egypt Influenced the Success of Cairo's Iconic Hostelry